renatoGarcia/icecream-cpp/README.md

 ### Ongoing work

-This library is at a very early version, and I have only tested it on GCC 8.2 compiling with C++11, C++14 and C++17 flags.
-Some code could be needed to make it work with other compilers and older versions of GCC.
+This library is at an early version, and it was tested on GCC 8.2 compiling with C++11, C++14 and C++17 flags.
+Some minor code changes could be needed to make it work with other compilers and older versions of GCC.
+Please report any success or problems.

 Work must be done adding customization options to the Icecream class, and mimicking the relevant functionalities of the original Python IceCream library.